SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

-# m9e (done)
-- Disable replay until players loading is complete.
-If the user try to replay before that, display a banner that says "Loading is not finished."

-# m9d (done)
-- shortcut `p` will toggle to round the 4 columns with the time to round the value displayed to 0/1 decimal place.

-# m9c (done)
-- Change the "End" column to "Dur" instead and show the duration up to 0.1 precision
-  - Don't modify how the underlying data is stored, just compute the duration using endMs - startMs.
-  - The editing operations will still be modifying the underlying endMs.

-# m9b (done)
-- display 0.1 precision for all the column involving times
-- also, when loading the edit prompt value, don't round, but display the actual precision (if it's 5, display 5; if it's 5.2, display 5.2 in the prompt)

-# m9a (done)
-- alt+left and alt+right for cycling left and right through (and wraps around when the end is reached) the options for the volume and speed columns
-  - speed options: [25, 50, 75, 100]
-  - volume options: [0, 25, 50, 75, 100]

 # wishlist
 - better shortcuts for borders in various directions.